rails/rails/guides/source/active_record_validations.md

 Validation Helpers
 ------------------

-Active Record offers many pre-defined validation helpers that you can use directly inside your class definitions.
+Active Record offers many predefined validation helpers that you can use directly inside your class definitions.
 These helpers provide common validation rules.
 Each time a validation fails, an error message is added to the object's `errors` collection, and this and this error is associated with the specific